-For projects involving multiple sub-projects the World Bank requirements involve mandatory review of adequacy of local environmental and social requirements relevant for the subprojects, as well as assessment of the Borrower's capacity to manage the environmental and social risks and impacts of such sub-projects, particularly, Borrower's capacity to (a) perform sub-projects screening; (b) ensure necessary specialists for conducting environmental and social assessment; (c) review findings of environmental and social assessment for individual sub-projects; (d) implement mitigation measures; and (e) monitor environmental and social impact during project implementation.
-The WB requires appropriate environmental and social assessment of sub-projects is carried out, and appropriate preparation and implementation such sub-projects in accordance with national law and any requirement of the ESSs that the Bank deems relevant to such sub-projects, by developing and following procedures to secure ESF and regulation compliant implementation.
-If necessary, the project may envisage measures to further strengthen Borrower's capacities.
-In addition to Subcomponent 1.1 and Component 2. where civil works are envisaged, the ESF application extends to technical assistance under sub-components 1.1 in providing support to build capacities for design, implementation, and research and innovation programs.
+The WB requires carrying out appropriate environmental and social assessment of sub-projects, and appropriate preparation and implementation of such sub-projects in accordance with national law and any ESS requirement that the Bank deems relevant to such sub-projects, by developing and following procedures to secure ESF and regulation compliant implementation.

+In addition to Sub-component 1.1 and Component 2. where civil works are envisaged, the ESF application extends to technical assistance under sub-components 1.1 in providing support to build capacities for design, implementation, and research and innovation programs.

 The PIU will ensure, that environmental and social screening, assessment and management is an integral part of sub-project planning, design, implementation, and operation and maintenance.
-The PIUs will screen, monitor and report on the environmental and social performance, national legislation and ESF compliance under each subproject to ensure efficient application of measures as defined in site-specific management instruments including ESMF.
+The PIU will screen, monitor and report on the environmental and social performance, national legislation and ESF compliance under each sub-project to ensure efficient application of measures as defined in site-specific management instruments including ESMF.

-Each sub-project and its activities must undergo environmental and social assessment compliant to this ESMF, and consequently the ESF, integrating stakeholder engagement activities including consultation and feedback.
+Activities: Financing selected research and technology infrastructure projects under Subcomponent 1.1., Grants for pre-commercial digital and green R&D and Challenge progam under Subcomponent 2.1. and Synergies program under Subcomponent 2.2, and other E&S relevant activities, must undergo environmental and social assessment compliant to this ESMF, and consequently the ESF, integrating stakeholder engagement activities including consultation and feedback.